Key takeaways

 Valium has a rapid onset with a half-life of 20-50 hours, extending up to 100 hours due to an active metabolite, whereas Xanax has an intermediate onset with a shorter half-life of 6-20 hours.

-Both medications are generally covered by insurance and Medicare, with Valium costing around $6-$8 with a coupon for 30 5mg tablets, and Xanax costing as low as $53 for 60 1mg tablets with a coupon.
+Both medications are generally covered by insurance and Medicare, with Valium costing between $3-$11 with a coupon and Xanax costing as low as $7 with a coupon.

-Side effects for both drugs are similar due to their CNS depressant properties, including drowsiness, lightheadedness, and confusion, with Valium’s effects potentially lasting longer due to its longer half-life.
+Products in the benzodiazepine drug class have similar side effects due to their CNS depressant properties, including drowsiness, lightheadedness, and confusion, with Valium’s effects potentially lasting longer due to its longer half-life.

-Valium (diazepam) and Xanax (alprazolam) are each members of a class of drugs called benzodiazepines.
+Valium (diazepam) and Xanax (alprazolam) are each members of a class of controlled substance drugs called benzodiazepines.
 Benzodiazepines are commonly used to treat neural conditions such as anxiety.
 They work by enhancing the effects of gamma-aminobutyric acid (GABA), which is known to suppress the over-activity of nerves.
 Overactive nerves are thought to play a key role in anxiety, panic, and other neurological and psychiatric disorders.
 Both Valium and Xanax can be used to treat anxiety disorders.
 Xanax is also used in the treatment of panic disorders.
-Valium may also be used to treat seizure disorders, alcohol withdrawal symptoms, and as a muscle relaxant.
+Valium may also be used to treat seizure disorders and alcohol withdrawal symptoms or as a muscle relaxant and procedural sedative.

 Main differences between Valium and Xanax | ||